havocp/xsbt-wiki/JavaSources.md

 # Java Sources

-`sbt` has support for compiling Java sources in `sbt` with the limitation that dependency tracking is limited to the dependencies present in compiled class files.
+sbt has support for compiling Java sources with the limitation that dependency tracking is limited to the dependencies present in compiled class files.

 # Usage